21 Fun Facts About The Number 3 That Will Surprise You

 Three is an incredibly important number.
 It is the third prime number on the list, right after 2 and 5.
 The two numbers that come before are essential to understanding how counting works.

 Three is the fundamental building block for all mathematics, serving as a foundation for higher mathematical equations and concepts.
-From 3, we truly progress into numbering and computation, which are calculations necessary to answer complex phenomena in the natural world.

 3. There are 3 wise monkeys that hear no evil, see no evil, and speak no evil.